Earn Free College Credits While Attending High School!

 Remember this is mandatory.

-- The PACESetter Program will pay tuition and fees for college level courses; the number of courses will depend on the program in which you enroll: Concurrent Enrollment, Dual Enrollment, ASCENT.
+- The PACESetter Program will pay tuition and fees for college level courses; the number of courses will depend on the program in which you enroll: Concurrent Enrollment and ASCENT.

 - PACESetter covers only the cost of approved college level courses.
-If a student chooses to take a developmental course, the student must pay for the course.
+If a student chooses to take a developmental course, they can only take it during their senior year.